 What is an e patient?
 According to Wikipedia, it’s a person who uses the Internet to gather information about a medical condition of particular interest to her, and who uses electronic communication tools (like the internet and social media) to cope with medical conditions.
 YOU are an e patient already, because you’re here, right now, reading Postpartum Progress.
 You might even talk to me on Twitter.
 Or be part of our Facebook page.
 You’re using the internet as a part of a larger set of tools to try and get better from postpartum depression or anxiety, or depression during pregnancy, or postpartum psychosis or another related illness.
 Smart girl!!

 What else is an e patient?
 Someone who participates fully in her medical care and who sees herself as equal partners with her doctors in the healthcare process.
-I believe in the power of Warrior Moms.
+I believe in the power of survivors of PPD and related illnesses.
 If I didn’t I never would have started Postpartum Progress.
 I mean, what business did I have right?!
 I’m not a psychologist, or psychiatrist or social worker.
 I’m not an OB or a pediatrician.
 I’m not a nurse.
 I have no medical training whatsoever.
 I have a journalism degree!
 What gave me the right to carve out a part of this space to try and help my fellow mamas?

 What gave me the right is my experience and my passion.
 I know what it is like to go through a perinatal mood or anxiety disorder, and I know how many problems there are for those of you who seek help, and for the many women who don’t even know they need to seek help.
 You know, too.
 Together we can do something about it.